somecallmejosh/joshua-briley-site/site/content/post/spring-is-in-the-air.md

 imageLink: Olekfx4q_zY
 imageAttribute: 'https://unsplash.com/photos/Olekfx4q_zY'
 ---
-I look around the yard and see little dirty snow banks holding on for dear life.
+I'm looking around the yard and see little dirty snow banks holding on for dear life.
 The distance between them continues to grow, giving way to the ground below.
+Mud.
+I meant _mud_ below.
 As I witness this increasing divide, all I can think is, "fuck yes, it's about fucking time!"
 If you're going to stick around and read this blog, you should know that I say stuff like that to myself from time to time.

 The forecast for the rest of the week looks pretty fantastic.
 We're expecting temps in the forties and fifties for a few days in a row.
 Forty... isn't that a funny sounding word?
 Sorry.
 I digress.
 I guess I'm just excited to see sunshine and warmer temps in the forecast.